DataDog/datadog-cloudfoundry-buildpack/README.md

 - `STD_LOG_COLLECTION_PORT`: Must be used when collecting logs from `stdout`/`stderr`.
 It redirects the `stdout`/`stderr` stream to the corresponding local port value.
 - `LOGS_CONFIG`: Use this option to configure the agent to listen to a local TCP port and set the value for the `service` and `source` parameters.

-**Additional steps for windows**
+**Additional steps for Windows**

-To get logs from your .NET Framework applications running on windows cells, follow these additional steps:
+To get logs from your .NET Framework applications running on Windows cells, follow these additional steps:
-1. Create a `Procfile` (see https://docs.cloudfoundry.org/buildpacks/prod-server.html#procfile) at the root of your app containing the following line:
+1. Create a `Procfile` (see the [About Procfiles CloudFoundry documentation](https://docs.cloudfoundry.org/buildpacks/prod-server.html#procfile)) at the root of your application containing the following line:
     ```
     web: run.cmd
     ```